Sans3108/AniList-Watcher/README.md

-Simply adds a button to anilist anime pages that searches up the anime as best as it can on aniwave.
+Simply adds a button to anilist anime & manga pages that searches up the media as best as it can on whatever site you want.

+Currently supports

 Yes, I'm lazy, how did you know?